Lewiston (village), New York: Environmental issues

-Political structure
+Government

 The Town of Lewiston (est. 1818), which includes the Village, has a population of more than 16,000 people.
 The town supervisor is Steve Broderick.
 The village mayor is Anne Welch.

 Lewiston's public library is part of a regional library system.
 The Nioga Library System is a three-county non-profit cooperative library system serving the public libraries in three counties (Niagara, Orleans, and Genesee).